koenderks/aRtsy/README.md

 library(aRtsy)
 ```

 **Note:** Render times in RStudio can be quite long for some artworks.
-It is therefore recommended to save the artwork to a file (e.g., `.png` or `.jpg`) before viewing.
-You can use the `saveCanvas()` function for this, which saves the artwork with an appropriate size and quality.
+It is therefore recommended that you save the artwork to a file (e.g., `.png` or `.jpg`) before viewing it.
+You can save the artwork in an appropriate size and quality using the `saveCanvas()` function.

 ```r
 artwork <- canvas_strokes(colors = c("black", "white"))